-Waverly Township Maintenance personnel are picking up leaves beginning on Monday, October 21, 2013 and will continue to pick them up until Wednesday, November 27, 2013, weather permitting.
+Waverly Township Maintenance personnel pick up leaves in the Autumn season, usually beginning around the third week in October and continuing until Thanksgiving, weather permitting.
 Leaves ONLY will be picked up.
 There are to be NO bags, sticks, branches or grass clippings.
 If any of these items are placed with the leaves, the entire pile will not be picked up.
 Please place the leaves in piles at the edge of your yard near the road, but please do not rake them into the ditches or cover the catch basins.
 Township employees and equipment will not go into driveways to pick up the leaves.

 Per Waverly Twp.
 Ordinance # 106 all residential and commercial buildings in Waverly Twp. are to have their house numbers displayed so as to be clearly visible and easily read from the street.
 The numbers shall be no smaller than 3" tall and should allow emergency vehicles to readily identify the property from the street.
 In those cases when the numbers on the house cannot be read from the streeet due to distance or some other reason, the numbers should be placed on a post or rural delivery mail box located adjacent to the driveway entrance.
 Any questions regarding the placement of your numbers please contact Bill White at the Township Office (586-0111)